 BELIEFS DEFINE US

-Largely unconscious, illogical to others and hard to change, our Beliefs have been created during the course of our lives; they regulate us, define who we are and enable us to show up congruently in the world.
+Largely unconscious, illogical to others and hard to change, our Beliefs regulate us, define who we are and enable us to show up congruently in the world.
 We even listen through ears biased by our Beliefs.

 Beliefs instigate our habits and assumptions, restricting our life choices such as our occupations, politics, values, mates – even our child rearing practices.
 And our Beliefs are the initiators of our behaviors – behaviors being Beliefs in action.

 For those folks whose jobs are to influence, there’s an immediate problem.
 The content they share, or even their unique delivery style, may unwittingly offend the Belief system of the Communication Partner (CP).
-Bad news for sellers, coaches, managers, etc. who attempt to promote change or buy-in by expecting their ideas to be accepted, but instead cause resistance and distrust.
+Bad news for sellers, coaches, managers, etc. who attempt to promote change or buy-in by pushing their ideas and instead cause resistance and distrust.

 DRIVERS FOR TRUST